junxit/us-congress-bills-117/bill.md

   - **(3)** The National Center for Science and Engineering Statistics at the National Science Foundation collects, compiles, analyzes, and publishes data on the demographics of STEM degrees and STEM jobs in the United States.
   - **(4)** Women now earn nearly 37 percent of all STEM bachelor’s degrees, but major variations persist among fields.
 In 2017, women earned only 20 percent of all bachelor’s degrees awarded in engineering and 19 percent of bachelor’s degrees awarded in computer sciences.
 Based on Bureau of Labor Statistics data, jobs in computing occupations are expected to account for nearly 60 percent of the projected annual growth of newly created STEM job openings from 2016 to 2026.
   - **(5)** In 2017, underrepresented minority groups comprised 39 percent of the college-age population of the United States, but only 18 percent of students who earned bachelor’s degrees in STEM fields.
 The Higher Education Research Institute at the University of California, Los Angeles, found that, while freshmen from underrepresented minority groups express an interest in pursuing a STEM undergraduate degree at the same rate as all other freshmen, only 22.1 percent of Latino students, 18.4 percent of African-American students, and 18.8 percent of Native American students studying in STEM fields complete their degree within 5 years, compared to approximately 33 percent of White students and 42 percent of Asian students who complete their degree within 5 years.
   - **(6)** In some STEM fields, including the computer sciences, women persist at about the same rate through doctorate degrees.
 In other STEM fields, women persist through doctorate degrees at a lower rate.
 In mathematics, women earn just 26 percent of doctorate degrees compared with 42 percent of undergraduate degrees.
 Overall, women earned 38 percent of STEM doctorate degrees in 2016.
-The rate of minority students earning STEM doctorate degrees in physics is 9 percent, compared with 15 percent for bachelor’s degrees.
+The rate of minority students earning STEM doctorate degrees in physics is 9 percent, compared with 15 percent for bachelor’s degree.
 Students from underrepresented minority groups accounted for only 11.5 percent of STEM doctorate degrees awarded in 2016.
   - **(7)** The representation of women in STEM drops significantly from the doctorate degree level to the faculty level.
 Overall, women hold only 26 percent of all tenured and tenure-track positions and 27 percent of full professor positions in STEM fields in our Nation’s universities and 4-year colleges.
 Black and Hispanic faculty together hold about 6.8 percent of all tenured and tenure-track positions and 7.5 percent of full professor positions.
 Many of the numbers in the American Indian or Alaskan Native and Native Hawaiian or Other Pacific Islander categories for different faculty ranks were too small for the National Science Foundation to report publicly without potentially compromising confidential information about the individuals being surveyed.
   - **(8)** The representation of women is especially low at our Nation’s top research universities.
 Even in the biological sciences, in which women now earn more than 50 percent of the doctorates and passed the 25 percent level 37 years ago, women make up only 25 percent of the full professors at the approximately 100 most research-intensive universities in the United States.
 In the physical sciences and mathematics, women make up only 11 percent of full professors, in computer sciences only 10 percent, and across engineering fields only 7 percent.
 The data suggest that approximately 6 percent of all tenure-track STEM faculty members at the most research-intensive universities are from underrepresented minority groups, but in some fields the numbers are too small to report publicly.
   - **(9)** By 2050, underrepresented minorities will comprise 52 percent of the college-age population of the United States.
 If the percentage of female students and students from underrepresented minority groups earning bachelor’s degrees in STEM fields does not significantly increase, the United States will face an acute shortfall in the overall number of students who earn degrees in STEM fields just as United States companies are increasingly seeking students with those skills.
 With this impending shortfall, the United States will almost certainly lose its competitive edge in the 21st century global economy.